 Baobab smoothie recipe

-Try making one of these refreshing drinks that we serve at the Baobab Bar in our Rainforest Biome.
+Try making one of these refreshing drinks that we serve at the Baobab Bar in our Rainforest Biome, including our new delicious golden smoothie, made with turmeric.
 And, find out how we are helping people in Malawi to build a sustainable future by using the baobab fruit they harvest in the baobab fruit powder available in our shop at Eden and online.

 Baobab – known as the tree of life in Africa – is packed full of vitamins, minerals and anti-oxidants.
 People in Africa have been eating its fruit for centuries, as well as using the tree for shelter and medicine.
 Here in the West, we’re only just discovering its special properties...